Masahiro Tanaka’s stellar start carries the Yankees to a 7-0 win over the Mariners

 Tanaka has now won 10 games or more in each of his six seasons since coming to MLB from Japan.
 He also continued his dominance over the Mariners, improving to 8-0 with a 2.02 ERA with 75 strikeouts and eight walks in 10 starts vs. Seattle.

 “He was really good,” manager Scott Servais said.
 “He’s a veteran guy who has been through the wars and he knows what he’s doing and has a really good plan.
 He can make pitches and he’s never going to give in to you.
 It was a learning experience for a bunch of our young hitters.
-You talk about it pregame and what the approach is going to be when you go out there and then you start living it in real time.
+You talk about it pregame and what the approach is going to be when you go out there.
+And then you start living it in real time.
 It gets a little fast.”

 What did those young hitters learn?

 “He doesn’t throw many fastballs for strikes, that’s what he doesn’t do,” Servais said.
-“And when you have young hitters and you are aggressive team like we, we get in those fastball counts and he has the ability to take a little off or go to the slider or the splitfinger.
+“And when you have young hitters and you are an aggressive team like we are, we get in those fastball counts and he has the ability to take a little off or go to the slider or the splitfinger.
 He’s got a ton of experience and he knows how to pitch.”

 Meanwhile, Kikuchi, though he didn’t need one, was given a harsh reminder that he was facing one of the most dangerous lineups in baseball in the first two batters of the game.
 He allowed a laser of a single to D.J.
 LeMahieu to start the game and then inexplicably left a first-pitch, 91 mph fastball down the middle of the plate to the massive human that is Aaron Judge.
 That awful mistake pitch was redirected by a vicious swing and sent off the batter’s eye beyond the center-field wall.
 MLB Statcast measured the prodigious blast at 462 feet with a 114 mph exit velocity.